Saul-Gonzalez3/Regression_Project/README.md

 Recommendations:
-There are a lot more features that should be looked at, so my recommendation for future prediction efforts to determine home value.
+There are a lot more features that should be looked at, here is my recommendation for future prediction efforts to determine home value:

+Acquire as many features as possible presented in the original data and proceed to conduct Select K Best or Recursive Feature Elimination, along with personal insight,to determine which features should be fed into the modeling process.